academicjargon/atom-black-ui/README.md

 A truly black high-contrast UI theme for Atom.
 It is based on Atom Dark but with a truly black background.
 It works best with Atom Black Syntax theme http://atom.io/packages/atom-black-syntax/ here.

 ## Terminal Styling ##
-I've also built out some Atom-Black-compatible terminal and terminal emulator styles for Mac and PC.
+I've also built out some Atom Black-compatible terminal and terminal emulator styles for Mac and PC.
-The mac terminal style is basically the Smyck.terminal styles.
+The mac terminal style is basically Smyck.
 The PC terminal emulator styles for Bash and Shell are similar to Smyck but built separately.
 High-level Instructions for installing these are here: https://github.com/academicjargon/bash-profiles Direct links to these profiles are below.
-I'll provide better, beginning-to-end instructions in the future.
+I'll provide better, beginning-to-end instructions later.

 ### PC Terminal Emulator Styles ###
 If you are on a PC and have ConEmu, you can also download an